Sakshi (newspaper)

+The newspaper is a part of Sakshi media group which also owns the Telugu news channel, Sakshi TV.
+It is currently run under the chairmanship of Y. S. Bharathi Reddy, wife of Jagan Mohan Reddy.
+As of 2023, it ranks second in circulation among Telugu daily newspapers behind its rival Eenadu.

 History

-Sakshi was founded by Y. S. Jagan Mohan Reddy, the son of then Chief Minister of Andhra Pradesh Y. S. Rajasekhar Reddy.
+Sakshi is founded by Y. S. Jagan Mohan Reddy, the son of then Chief Minister of Andhra Pradesh Y. S. Rajasekhar Reddy.
 According to a CBI chargesheet filed against Jagan Mohan Reddy, the investments in Sakshi newspaper and Sakshi TV were quid pro quo bribes by those people who had benefited from their unfair deals with his father's government.

-Sakshi was launched on 23 March 2008 with 23 editions — nineteen editions from Andhra Pradesh, and four from New Delhi, Mumbai, Bangalore, and Chennai.
+Sakshi launched on 23 March 2008 with 23 editions — nineteen editions from Andhra Pradesh, and four from New Delhi, Mumbai, Bangalore, and Chennai.
 At a price of ₹60 per month, Sakshi was marketed as a less expensive alternative to all other prominent Telugu dailies at the time which were priced at ₹96–100 per month.
 To stand out from its competition, Sakshi adopted high-quality production values.
 It had 30-pages, all of them in colour broadsheet format.
 The paper's layouts were designed by Mario Garcia.